Babita-Gurung/jsApi/README.md

 # jsApi
-this is a fecth api project
+this is a fetch api project
 pushing code from my local
 testing initial commit